 Decades ago, the leaders of the UAE began to structure their country in a way that would lead to foreign investment and involvement.

-Knowing that they don’t have wealth in beautiful scenery, natural resources, or a highly skilled labor force, UAE leaders play to the country’s strength of offering a free market with no income tax and favorable business and investment opportunities.
+Knowing they don’t have wealth in the beautiful scenery, natural resources, or a highly skilled labor force, UAE leaders play to the country’s strength of offering a free market with no income tax and favorable business and investment opportunities.